 - corn meal (or flour) for pan, to keep loaf from sticking

-In a small bowl, sprinkle the yeast over the water, stir gently, and let sit for five minutes.
+In a small bowl, dissolve a bit of the sugar into the water, and sprinkle the yeast over it.
+Stir gently, and let sit for five minutes or more, until it foams.

 Put the dough in a greased bowl and lightly cover with a damp cloth or plastic wrap.
 Let it rise in a warm place for at least an hour, until it's double in size.

-Cover and let rise again for at least an hour.
+Cover again and let rise again for at least an hour.
 Preheat the oven to 350.

 Before baking, make an egg wash out of egg yolks and a little water.
 Brush the egg wash all over the loaf, and sprinkle with poppy seeds or "everything" topping.